(#18) The Early Resurrection Creed

 “A brief summary of the articles of Christian faith… as the Apostle’s Creed… that which is believed…”

 Throughout the history of Christianity, we find that creeds arose, in many cases, if not all, to counter an attack upon the fundamentals of the faith.
-The Apostle’s Creed is familiar to many and it most likely arose to counter the heresy of Marcion; the Creed of Nicaea—Arian; the Nicene Creed—Apollinarianism; Chalcedonian Creed—Nestorian; etc. I know some Christians who think that there is something evil about creeds, but they have been important to the body of Christ to not only clarify our beliefs but as a means of unity.
+The Apostle’s Creed is familiar to many and it most likely arose to counter the heresy of Marcion; the Creed of Nicaea countered the Arian heresy; the Nicene Creed countered Apollinarianism; the Chalcedonian Creed countered the Nestorian heresy; etc. Creeds have been extremely important to the body of Christ.
+They have not only clarified our beliefs, but they have also provided a means of unity.

 So, too, the earliest of Christian creeds—which we are dealing with here in 1 Corinthians.
-From its deep emphasis upon the resurrection of Christ, one can assume that it was in response to that challenge.
-And, it wouldn’t be hard to imagine, given the environment of the very early church, that the creed was an important, concise declaration of the facts concerning the death, burial and resurrection of Jesus in the face of persecution.
+From its deep emphasis upon the resurrection of Christ, one can assume that it was in response to the challenge that Jesus didn't rise from the dead.
+It wouldn’t be hard to imagine, given the environment of the very early church, that the creed was an important, concise declaration of the facts concerning the death, burial and resurrection of Jesus in the face of persecution.
 It emboldened them and it unified them.

-Some might wonder why this is called a creed.
+Some might wonder why this passage in 1 Corinthians is called a creed.
 Isn’t it just a few verses of Paul’s writing?
 What makes it so different that we would bracket it as a creed[1]?

 It would be like someone saying “Please stand and raise your right hand and repeat after me…” You immediately know that an oath is about to be quoted: “I swear to tell the whole truth…”